nesevis/exhaust/docs/EXECUTE-contract-testing.md

 ```

 The same seed always produces the same interleaving, and the reducer reduces both the command sequence and the lane assignments, discovering the minimal concurrency needed to trigger the bug.

+> [!Note]
+> Mark test suites that run `.tasks` contracts as `.serialized`.
+The cooperative drain loop occupies threads while it runs, and several such suites running in parallel can starve the shared thread pool.

 A typical failure report: